Cerenia is a safe and effective medication that can be given at home or in the veterinary hospital to treat vomiting.

 When Cerenia Should Not Be Used

-- Do not give to puppies less than 11 weeks (about 2 and a half months) old, as it may cause problems with bone marrow.
+- Puppies less than 11 weeks (about two and a half months) old because it may cause problems with bone marrow.

 - valproic acid